Sebastian Virdung

-In 1511, he published his treatise Musica getuscht und angezogen.
+In 1511, he published his treatise Musica getuscht und ausgezogen.
 The text is described as the first printed book on the subject.
 It covered the theory of music, counterpoint and composition.
 However, none of these subjects are to be found in the printed work that survives.
 Existing sections are based on instruments with illustrations and is notable for being the oldest printed source on this subject.
 The second is said to be Musica instrumentalis deudsch (1529) by Martin Agricola.
 These works are both illustrated, and important for the history of European instruments.
 It classifies instruments into families.
 It is also a source on musical notation.